ARCTraining/hpc2-software/book/course/spack/containers.md

 To define your container, you create a YAML file that describes what you want.
 Here's I'm saying I want spack to install gromacs with MPI enabled, and OpenMPI.
-I want it to create the container for Singularity/Apptainer, and I want it to make sure the libgomp1 package is installed onto the OS.
+I want it to create the container for Singularity/Apptainer, and I want it to make sure the libgomp package is installed onto the OS.

 spack.yaml: